rus777777/terraform-team-1/README.md

 # Project

-description
+Project description

-# Project goals
+# Project goals (1 page)

-* Project tasks
+* Project tasks:
+  * create infrustructure architecture
+  * the size of the resources
+  * determine dependencies between groups
+  * flexibility of the code
+  * make regionless dependency
+    * deploy into another region with a few clicks
+    * resources should not depend on specific region

+* Team communication:
   * How to negotatate with groups inside team
+    * chat channel
+    * zoom
+    * etc
+  * which backends we use

-# Org structure
+# Org structure (1 page)

-* Team leader
 * VPC group
 * RDS group
 * ASG group

-# Infrastructure architecture
+# Infrastructure architecture (1 page)

+* Current infrastructure of our Project -  Anelia will share later

+* create primitive model (prototype) of our project

-# VPC
+# VPC (1-3 pages)

+* make base for other groups - RDS, ASG should not wait

+VPC
+3 public subnets
+3 private subnets

-# RDS
+# RDS (1-3 pages)

+* RDS instanse -  for simple model - ASG should not wait
+* using resources Aurora cluster
+*

-# ASG
+# ASG (1-3 pages)

+* depend on VPC, RDS groups
+* Packer - for making golden image for ASG
+  * not depend on region
+  * not depend on AWS account
+* ASG template - automaticale choose latest golden image
+* automative script to startup Wordpress and connect to DB
+* templatefile

+# Outputs (1 page)

+* we successfully made this project
+  * flexibility of the code

+* what we learn from this project